TheZoq2/dcs_on_linux/README.md

 You may also see a crash when loading a mission.
 This might be caused by a Arial missing font which can not be distributed with Wine.

+## SteamVR

+The game seems to work fine with steamVR.
+This is only possible in the steam version, and seems to currently only work in proton 6.3.8 (possibly in future proton versions, but not GE or TKG)

 ## Known issues and fixes